piepdx/pie-cookbook/drafts/working-draft-tactical.md

 That said, it's still critically important that you have it.
 And that you plan appropriately for its ongoing maintenance — and communicate those responsibilities and — potentially — chores to the residents of the space.

+Our kitchen became so important to the space — serendipitous collisions and compelling conversations started in there all of the time — that we used the term "Kitchen" to describe the general chat room on our chat environment.

 Here's how ours was outfitted for the class.

 ### Coffee/Tea